icatimmersive/website/README.md

 -use template.html to create new pages.

 # What's new
+Apr 4 Finished initial structure of challenge page
-Mar 28 Created mirror worlds challenge page initial comit and link from cv.html
+Mar 28 Created mirror worlds challenge page initial comit

 # TODO
 -Create a separate folder for main site.
 Q:navigate to main page?